zhaoyanglijoey/NLP-assignments-project/hw1/README.md

 ### Tasks

-- [x] Parse grammar based on frequency of appearance in the tree
+- [x] Parse grammar based on frequency of appearance in the devset.tree
 - [ ] Convert grammars to CNF
+- [ ] Make it work!
+ -[ ] Improve?